rocket-pool/RPIPs/RPIPs/temp-odao-guardian.md

 ## Abstract

-Currently, the pDAO guardian is held solely by Rocket Pool Pty Ltd. In an effort to increase security, this proposal suggets a temporary reassignment of the pDAO guardianship to a multi-sig controlled by the oDAO members until the pDAO is designed and developed more thoroughly.
+Currently, the pDAO guardian is held solely by Rocket Pool Pty Ltd. In an effort to increase security, this proposal suggests a temporary reassignment of the pDAO guardianship to a multi-sig controlled by the oDAO members until the pDAO is designed and developed more thoroughly.

+## Specification
+A 8/14 multi-sig wallet consisting of the current (2022-08-07) oDAO members SHALL be created, and the pDAO guardian ownership SHALL be immediately but temporarily transferred to this wallet.

 ## Rationale
 This is explicitly proposed as a temporary measure because there is no broad agreement yet on a better design for the pDAO guardian.